-NC State College of Veterinary Medicine is proud to host the sixth international Veterinary Pain Short Course on pain, pain mechanisms and novel therapies in veterinary medicine, April 22 – 24, 2021 in Raleigh, NC.
+NC State College of Veterinary Medicine is proud to host the sixth international Veterinary Pain Short Course on pain, pain mechanisms and novel therapies in veterinary medicine, April 22 – 24, 2021.
+NOTE: The 2021 meeting will be held as a virtual event.
 This meeting is unique in veterinary medicine for its emphasis upon fundamental (basic) principles and mechanisms of pain as they pertain to the veterinary patient.
 This is a continuation of the Veterinary Pain Course organized by Bill Muir and held at UCSD in the past.

 For details on the schedule, registration, and accommodations please visit their website at https://cvm.ncsu.edu/event/nc-veterinary-pain-short-course/